-In Myanmar, there are three specific sectoral EIA guidelines which have been drafted: hydropower, oil and gas, and mining, which are included under the prioritized sectors of the Climate Change Strategy and in which assessment on climate change is advised.
+In Myanmar, the drafted three specific sectoral EIA guidelines for hydropower, oil and gas, and mining (the prioritized sectors of the Climate Change Strategy) advise the assessment on climate change.
 In the mining guideline, it is recommended to consider the risks of natural hazards based on the future climate change scenarios but not directly referred to the vulnerability of the project due to climate change and impacts of project on the climate.
 Oil and gas guideline mentions assessment of climate change impacts, focusing on GHG emissions from oil and gas projects and adaptation of the climate change in project design.
 In contrast to the above guidelines, hydropower EIA guideline reasonably indicated the inclusion of climate change issues and requirement to assess the relevant risks and impacts.
 Therefore, this guideline will be used to compare with IEMA's guidance in the later section, along with the whole EIA process in Myanmar.

-4. Overview of IEMA's Environmental Impact Assessment Guide to: Climate Change Resilience & Adaptation
+4. Overview of IEMA's Environmental Impact Assessment Guide to: Climate Change Resilience & Adaptation (CCRA)